Beaches

 Costa Verde

-The rocky Costa Verde has a much temperate climate during the summer when the rest of Spain is “boiling” in the sun.
+The rocky Costa Verde has a much temperate climate during the summer when the rest of Spain is “boiling”, with temperatures soaring up to 50 degrees Celsius.
 Still not overwhelmed by tourists, this area is perfect for a vacation if you want to combine sun bathing with history.

 The most popular resorts are: Gijón, Oviedo and Santander.